JM Financial

 Is the promoter bullish about JM Financial?

-Promoters seem to be bullish about the company.
-Latest quarter promoter holding is 57.07% and last quarter promoter holding is 56.9%.
+Promoters seem not to be bullish about the company and have been selling shares in the open market.
+Latest quarter promoter holding in JM Financial is 57.03% and last quarter promoter holding is 57.07%

 Are mutual funds buying/selling JM Financial?

-The mutual fund holding of JM Financial is increasing.
-The current mutual fund holding in JM Financial is 5.17% while previous quarter holding is 5.08%.
+The mutual fund holding of JM Financial is decreasing.
+The current mutual fund holding in JM Financial is 4.73% while previous quarter holding is 5.17%.